PrismaPhonic/Pitch-Pipe-RS/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)
 [![Released API docs](https://docs.rs/pitch-pipe/badge.svg)](https://docs.rs/pitch-pipe)

+# ** DO NOT USE THIS CRATE RIGHT NOW**

+After extensive testing, it seems that this does not meet the desired lag requirements set by the user AND over aggressively smooths data.
+I can only assume that either the 60 hz table from the parent repo is not appropriate for all 60 hz signals, or the study data was fabricated.
+Please don't waste as much time on this as I did.
+I will update this if I get it sorted.

 # Pitch Pipe

 This is a rust port of Pitch Pipe.
 The original researchers who invented Pitch